anyboxhq/everything-okjson/README.md

 See [Extensions][extensions] for more information.

-## Feature Requests
+## Feature Request
-Open an issue with title starts with "[Feature Request]".
+Open an issue and select "Feature Request" template.

-## Bug Reports
+## Bug Report
-Open an issue with title starts with "[Bug Report]".
+Open an issue and select "Bug Report" template.

 ## Everything Else
 Open a discussion.